aspirehealth/redux-routable/packages/redux-routable/README.md

 - `Scope(base, router)`

-  A `Scope` allows you to nest a `Router` within another `Router` by prepending a base path to the `path` of each of the routes of the inner `Router`.
+  A `Scope` allows you to nest a `Router` within another `Router` by prepending a base path to the `path` of each of the children of the inner `Router`.

-- `Router(routes)`
+- `Router(children)`

   A `Router` represents the configuration needed by the middleware to enable routing with your application.
-When the location changes, the location will be matched against each route in order until a match is found.
+When the location changes, the location will be matched against each child in order until a match is found.
+Any instance of the above router configuration functions are valid `Router` children.

 The `path` parameter of `Route`, `Redirect`, and `Fallback` is matched with [`path-to-regexp`](https://www.npmjs.com/package/path-to-regexp).
 Refer to their